radical-collaboration/facts/docs/source/quickstart.rst

 want to do this.
 Most likely, you want to install and run FACTS directly on the remote resource.
 At a minimum, you will want to have a fast, high-capacity network connection to the resource.

+If you need to run on a HPC resource not previously configured for RADICAL-Pilot (see the `RADICAL-Pilot documentation <https://radicalpilot.readthedocs.io/en/stable/supported.html>`_) , the resource will need to be configured.
+To get assistance with this, create an `issue <https://github.com/radical-cybertools/radical.pilot/issues>`_ on the RADICAL-Pilot repo.

 Installing and Using FACTS on a GNU/Linux Container
 ----------------------------------------------------------------------